gbilleyPeco/soip-workflow-automation/README.txt

 	3. You are connected to PECO's VPN.
 	4. You have Anaconda installed in your computer. (https://www.anaconda.com/download)
-	5. The first line in the "RUN MODEL.bat" file references YOUR Anaconda install location.
+	5. The first line in the batch files reference YOUR Anaconda install location.

-	   NOTE: To check this, right-click on "RUN MODEL.bat" and select "Edit".
+	   NOTE: To check this, right-click on the batch file and select "Edit".
 	   If you see "gbilley" in the first line,
 		(i.e: "call C:\Users\gbilley\Anaconda3\condabin\activate.bat")
 	   then you need to change the path.